mohamedyd/awesome_resources/mlops-blogs-articles.md

 * [Deep Learning Blogs: 10 Weeks MLOps course](https://www.ravirajag.dev/blog): The goal of the series is to understand the basics of MLOps (model building, monitoring, configurations, testing, packaging, deployment, cicd).

 * [A tutorial on building ML and data monitoring dashboards with Evidently and Streamlit](https://www.evidentlyai.com/blog/ml-model-monitoring-dashboard-tutorial): In this tutorial, you will go through an example of creating and customizing an ML monitoring dashboard using the two open-source libraries.

+* [Build Reliable Machine Learning Pipelines with Continuous Integration](https://towardsdatascience.com/build-reliable-machine-learning-pipelines-with-continuous-integration-ea822eb09bf6): This article will show you the benefits of implementing continuous integration in your machine learning project, along with step-by-step instructions on how to set it up.
+(Video)[https://www.youtube.com/watch?v=rkg09nNMAhs]

 ## MLOps OSS Tools